German Emotions Vocabulary: Common Words to Talk About Feelings in German

 Sometimes you want to talk about an emotion as a concept rather than describing how you feel.
 That's where nouns come in handy.

 The basic ones mirror the adjectives: die Freude (joy), die Traurigkeit (sadness), die Wut (anger), die Angst (fear).
-But German also has some specific emotion nouns that are super useful.
-Die Sehnsucht is this deep longing or yearning for something.
-It's more intense than just missing something.

-Die Eifersucht means jealousy, and die Enttäuschung is disappointment.
-Der Stolz is pride, die Scham is shame.
+- Der Stolz is pride, die Scham is shame.
 These let you say things like "Ich empfinde große Freude" (I feel great joy) or "Seine Worte haben mir Angst gemacht" (His words made me afraid).

 You can also use these nouns with verbs like haben (to have): "Ich habe Angst" (I have fear / I'm afraid).
 This construction is really common and sounds natural.

-Phrases for expressing your mood naturally
+Phrases for expressing emotions

 Okay, so you know the individual words.
-But how do native speakers actually talk about their feelings in real conversations?
+But how do native speakers talk about their feelings in real conversations?
 They use set phrases that sound way more natural than just stating an adjective.

 Instead of just "Ich bin müde," you might say "Ich bin total erschöpft" (I'm totally exhausted) or "Ich bin hundemüde" (I'm dog-tired).
 Germans love these intensifiers.